FlyPorter/FlyPorter-Mobile/README.md

 - Press `i` to open iOS simulator
 - Press `a` to open Android emulator
 - Scan the QR code with Expo Go app on your physical device

+> **Note:** The frontend is currently configured to use the deployed API at `https://api.flyporter.website/api`.
+If you want to test with a local backend server, you can modify the `API_BASE_URL` in `frontend/src/services/api.ts` to `http://localhost:3000/api` (or your local backend URL).
+Make sure your backend server is running before starting the frontend.

 ### Postman Collection Demo